 The true answer to this question will shock a lot of people: No.

 It is the buyer’s responsibility to make sure that he/she is properly insured, not the moving company.
-Just because the company says they are insured does not mean they are fully insuring your merchandise and move, or telling you what their maximum liability is.
+Just because the moving company says they are insured does not mean they are fully insuring your merchandise, move, or telling you what their maximum liability is in a worst case scenario.
+Common response: You threaten to sue the mover afterwards.
+Guess what?
+Just like you, the government has also set a default maximum liability clause to protect movers from ignorant consumers and it is NOT full coverage.
+Never assume you are fully insured, assume that you are not.

 On top of this, there are three types of insurance to consider when people refer to insurance.